 Quite what the difference to a Krapfen is, I’m not sure.
 Although the Buchtel tends to appear in more of a cube shape and tastes more like a sweet roll.

 Pop along to Café Hawelka in Vienna’s centre for some of the city’s most-famous Buchteln thanks, in part, to their small starring role in a popular song featuring the coffee house.

 Mohr im Hemd (but…)

-Nockerl is a term designed to confuse, since it may refer simply to the shape of a food item, but also to a form of dough made of eggs, flour and (usually) butter.
+Nockerl is a term designed to confuse, since it may refer simply to a Gnocchi-like shape of a food item, but also to a form of dough made of eggs, flour and (usually) butter.

 A Salzburger Nockerl falls somewhere between a miniature soufflé and a sweet dumpling (with a hint of meringue).
 The name carries a clue to its likely origins; not in Vienna, but in the city of Salzburg.